pattjoshi/Netflix_Top_5_webSeries/README.md

 ## Netflix_Top_5_webSeries  built using React JS

 I used concepts like :

-- Toggle light and dark mode
- -component
- -props
+- component
+- props
- -import & export
+- import & export
- -jsx
+- jsx
- -And CSS styling
+- And CSS styling